wwakabobik/wwakabobik.github.io/content/ai_llms_of_2023.rst

 Utilities
 =========

 Let's start with some utilities, which can be used to test LLMs.
 I will use them in my tests.
 At first, we need to some kind of timer, which we'll use for benchmarking.
-I need to say, that not all LLMs provide streaming feature, thus we'll use non-straming comparison only.
+I need to say, that not all LLMs provide streaming feature, thus we'll use non-streaming comparison only.
 As helper function, let's write decorator function.
 Let's write it for both sync and async functions.

 .. code-block:: python